openzfs/openzfs-docs/docs/Performance and Tuning/_module_parameters_intro.rst

 a parameter exists in, and the accumulated advice of ZFS developers and practitioners about when to change it.

-Use the version selector above to restrict the page to the parameters that exist in a particular OpenZFS release, or leave it at *All versions* to search the full history.
+Use the selector above to restrict the page to the parameters that exist in a particular OpenZFS release, and the box next to it to narrow the list down by name.
+Leave the selector at *All versions* to search the full history, including parameters that have since been removed.